sts08015/HDLBits_solution/README.md

 This is the repository of my solution to problem sets in HDLBits!

-HDLBits is the website where you can learn and practice your Verilog language!
+HDLBits is the website where you can learn and practice Verilog!

 https://hdlbits.01xz.net/wiki/Main_Page